Exploiting Verified Neural Networks via Floating Point Numerical Error: Introduction

 \section{Introduction}

-It has been discovered that deep neural networks (DNNs) are susceptible to adversarial examples~\cite{szegedy2014intriguing}, which are images indistinguishable to humans that cause a DNN to give substantially different results.
-There is a large body of research on attacking (i.e., finding such adversarial examples) and defending neural networks~\cite{ carlini2017towards, athalye2018obfuscated, madry2018towards, kannan2018adversarial, tramer2020adaptive}.
-The robustness of a network on a specific input can be formally proved by adopting exact verification techniques, mostly based on Satisfiability Modulo Theories (SMT) solvers~\cite{scheibler2015towards, huang2017safety, katz2017reluplex, ehlers2017formal} or Mixed Integer Linear Programming (MILP)~\cite{ lomuscio2017approach, cheng2017maximum, fischetti2018deep, dutta2018output, tjeng2018evaluating, yang2019correctness}.
-An exact verification (a.k.a. complete verification) algorithm should either prove that a specification is satisfied or produce a counter example that violates the specification.
-Another approach to provable robustness is via inexact verification (a.k.a. certification) based on the idea of over-approximation, that may fail to prove or disprove the desired properties in certain cases~\cite{ wong2017provable, weng2018towards, gehr2018ai2, zhang2018efficient, raghunathan2018semidefinite, dvijotham2018training, mirman2018differentiable, singh2019an}.
+Deep neural networks (DNNs) have been successful at various tasks, including image processing, language understanding, and robotic control \citep{ raghu2020aso}.
+However, they are vulnerable to adversarial inputs~\citep{ szegedy2014intriguing}, which are input pairs indistinguishable to human perception that cause a DNN to give substantially different predictions.
+This situation has motivated the development of network verification algorithms that claim to prove the robustness of a network~\citep{ bunel2020branch, tjeng2018evaluating, salman2019convex}, specifically that the network produces identical classifications for all inputs in a perturbation space around a given input.

-In practice the computation of both the verifier and the neural network is performed on physical computers that use an approximated representation of real numbers.
-Although it is theoretically possible to use exact arithmetic for DNN verification, to achieve reasonable performance, the solvers use floating point arithmetic~\cite{katz2017reluplex}.
-The use of floating point arithmetic renders the solver inexact.
-The existence of multiple software and hardware systems for DNN inference, such as accelerated convolution algorithms of FFT~\cite{ vasilache2015fast} or Winograd~\cite{lavin2016fast}, further complicates the situation, because different implementations exhibit different error characteristics.
-We are not aware of any efforts to ensure that the solver error is completely aligned with the error of a particular inference implementation.
+Verification algorithms typically reason about the behavior of the network assuming real-valued arithmetic.
+In practice, however, the computation of both the verifier and the neural network is performed on physical computers that use floating point numbers and floating point arithmetic to approximate the underlying real-valued computations.
+This use of floating point introduces numerical error that can potentially invalidate the guarantees that the verifiers claim to provide.
+Moreover, the existence of multiple software and hardware systems for DNN inference further complicates the situation because different implementations exhibit different numerical error characteristics.
+Unfortunately, prior neural network verification research rarely discusses floating point (un)soundness issues (\cref{sec:background}).